Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 -   Adding the option `--exclusive` to the `sbatch instructions` (as a command line argument or in an `#SBATCH` line), and
 -   Requesting memory, e.g., using `--mem`.
-To migrate from standard to small on LUMI-C, a good choice is `--mem=224g` and for migrating from standard-g to small-g, a good option is `--mem=480g`.
-This is needed because `--exclusive` does not yet give you access to memory in the same way as the standard and standard-g partition do but instead still impose the regular restrictions of small and small-g.
+For migrating from standard to small on LUMI-C, a good choice is `--mem=224g` and for migrating from standard-g to small-g, a good option is `--mem=480g`.
+This is needed because `--exclusive` does not yet give you access to memory in the same way as the standard and standard-g partition do, but instead still impose the regular restrictions of small and small-g.

+***These options should only be used if you indeed need job exclusive nodes and you will also be billed for the full node if you use these options as described here.***

-Job script using the above two options can still also run on standard and standard-g if you adapt the partition.
+Job scripts using the above two options can still also run on standard and standard-g without negative consequences if you adapt the partition.

 !!!
 Example "Lines for LUMI-C"